 The HPT is mounted within the aircraft and is retained with 4 captive Phillips head fasteners.
 This facilitates easy and rapid removal and replacement should a fault be isolated to this LRU.

 The HPT contains external fault and status indicators to help monitor operation and isolate faults.

+For provisioning instructions on how to remove and replace the HPT, see 5.1.3[B] HPT Replacement.

-[B] Static Inverter 15997 – for HR133 installations only
+[B] Static Inverter 15997 — HR133 Installations Only

 The Static Inverter accepts a 28VDC input power and converts it to 115VAC 400 Hz power for the ACMU and the HPT.
 It is mounted in the aircraft interior overhead, between the ACMU and the HPT.

-[B] Inertial Navigation System – HR160 configurations only
+[B] Inertial Navigation System — HR160 Configurations Only

 The Configuration #2 installation receives positional data from the IAI Tammam INS, so the AeroSat/Astronics SATCOM System is not installed in these aircraft.
-The Configuration #1 Inertial Navigation System consists of an Inertial Reference Unit (IRU) and a GPS antenna with a coax cable connecting the antenna to the IRU.
+The Configuration #1 Inertial Navigation System consists of an Inertial Reference Unit (IRU) and a GPS antenna with a Coax cable connecting the antenna to the IRU.
 The IRU is installed on a bracket mounted on the left interior side of the corrugated bulkhead aft of the over-wing access panel.
 The GPS antenna is installed on the upper skin of the aircraft, within the forward end of the radome ring, on the left side of the aircraft centerline.

-[B] Radome and Radome Attachment Ring

-In addition to the LRUs, the HR133/HR160 SATCOM System also consists of a radome and a radome attachment ring.
-Since the radome and the radome attachment ring are unlikely to contribute to system fault, there are no removal and installation procedure instructions contained in this guide.

-For instructions on how to remove and install a radome and/or a radome attachment ring, see the HR133/HR160 User Manual.

-For instructions on how to inspect and repair a radome and/or radome attachment ring due to minor damage, see the Radome Structural Repair Manual.
-Adamworks document C-AZ01-13851-001r Composite Inspection and Structural Repair Methods.[B] Cables

-Occasionally, a cable installed in the cabin is the primary cause of a failure in a previously working and tested system.
-Although the cables are well marked for easy identification, accidental cable swap is possible because the cables all have identical connector types.
-For example, there are identical connector types in the RF, and in the Ref and IF coaxial cables between the ACMU and HPT LRUs.
-In addition, the GAU requires a separate cable with two 55-pin D38999 Mil-spec connectors located on the exterior of the skin under the radome, and has two N-type coaxial RF connections.

-Incorrectly connecting the RF cables will result in a failure to receive the satellite signal.
-All of these connections should be torqued properly and wrapped with self-fusing tape (Scotch-70 or equivalent) to prevent moisture ingress and any potential for loosening.

-It is also possible that maintenance personnel unfamiliar with the handling requirements of these cables may accidentally damage them during unrelated maintenance actions.

 Line Replaceable Interior Cables

 The HR133/HR160 SATCOM System has several interior cables that are line replaceable.
 The specific part numbers are identified by the length of the cable.